- 30.3 MP Mirrorless Camera

 However, the EOS RP responds with what Canon claimed at launch to be the quickest AF speed in the world—0.05 seconds—and, more significantly, the addition of Eye AF.

-Although the EOS RP outperforms the competition in a few areas, it has a significant disadvantage for videographers: Dual Pixel CMOS AF is not supported when recording 4K video.
+Although the EOS RP outperforms the competition in a few areas, it has a significant disadvantage for videographers: Dual Pixel CMOS AF is unsupported when recording 4K video.

 It might not be a problem for static videographers who prefer manual focus.